 5. Watch your intake

 You can keep coffee and other caffeinated beverages in your morning routine, but leave them out of your evenings.
-Be especially vigilant about sneaky sources of caffeine, like some sodas.
+Be especially vigilant about sneaky sources of caffeine, like most sodas.
 Cigarettes can also be an issue since nicotine is a stimulant.
 Alcohol may make you feel drowsy at first, but it can come back to interrupt your sleep later in the night.

 It's not just about what you drink.
 What you eat can have an impact, too.
 Avoid heavy meals close to bedtime and opt for a light snack if you must nibble on something.

 If you try all these tips and you're still having trouble getting decent sleep, then it may be time to talk to your doctor about the next steps you can take to improve your slumber.

 Psst!
 High-quality bedding is a must for a good night's sleep.
 Sourced from ethically sourced organic cotton, Boll and Branch makes some of the best sheets in the world!

 You don’t have to pass on sleep-tracking gadgets just because you don’t want to have something strapped to you.
 There are non-wearable options out there.